 This is the web’s most in-depth guide on how to choose a domain name.
-It’s also the web’s largest resource for blog name generators (to help you brainstorm ideas).
+It’s also the web’s largest resource for domain name generators (to help you brainstorm ideas).

 In this post, you’ll learn how to create a large list of domain name candidates, how to check which ones are available, and how to buy the best domain name for your target audience.

 Your Domain Name’s One Job